Home

 Return to top

-Aren't you too young to be quitting work?
+Weren't you too young to be quitting work?

 Return to top

+It sold itself, we were really fortunate.
 Selling the house helped alot since this relieved us of a number a major expenses.
 The decision to sell the house was a long, multi-step process over a period of approximately two years.
 We considered numerous housing plans for ourselves.
 We first began talking about downsizing to a smaller house in a neighborhood about two miles further from downtown.
 We wanted to go from our 2,900 square feet to around 1,500.

 Several of our church members live in a neighborhood we liked so we put the word out to watch for houses on the market.
 A fellow Airstreamer who lived in the same neighborhood owned a duplex that he was selling to move to a retirement community.
 This appealed to us since there would be someone living in the other unit who could keep an eye on things when we were traveling.
 We made an offer but he had a previous offer so we decided this wasn't meant for us.
 We also considered condos so we wouldn't have to worry about the yard work while we were away and exterior maintenance but didn't like the idea that we would have to find off-site storage for the Airstream.